abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 Prediction completed.
 Outputs saved in ./checkpoints/
 ```
 The confusion matrix, ROC curve, and t-SNE embedding of the sample set are saved as images in `checkpoints/`.
+Outputs of these can be viewed in the [Results of Sample Data](#results-of-sample-data-predictpy-outputs) section.
+Check this section for the confusion matrix labels.

 ## Results
 ### Siamese Network Results